 The woodland through Well Vale includes both deciduous and conifer trees.
 One tree, in particular, to look out for is the sweet chestnut, with its distinctive leaves and bark patterning.
 They were introduced to this country by the Romans from their native Mediterranean lands and whilst it is the sweet chestnut that is used at Christmas time, the climate in this country is too cool for them to ripen fully.
 The wood is similar to oak and is used for fencing, thatching spars and wine casks.
 Chestnut wood is also said to make boats go faster!

-The quarry is a designated geological Site of Special Scientific Interest and Regionally Important Geological Site due to its important sequence of ice age deposits, when, in the late 1960s and early 1970s hand axes and remains of straight-tusked elephant, giant deer, red deer and horse were discovered.
-The small quarry face you can see is nationally important as this is the maximum limit that the last ice-sheet extended into Lincolnshire.
+The quarry is a designated geological Site of Special Scientific Interest and Regionally Important Geological Site due to its important sequence of ice age deposits.
+In the late 1960s and early 1970s hand axes and remains of straight-tusked elephant, giant deer and horse were discovered.
+The small quarry face you can see is nationally important as this is the southern limit that the ice-sheet extended into Lincolnshire.

 This is an enjoyable, circular walk of 6.5 miles from Louth to Tathwell and Raithby.
 The route crosses fields and follows grass tracks to explore these small hamlets.
 Great views towards Stenigot Mast and beyond can be seen on a clear day.